-- Choices I: Choices I: Choices I is a specialized program for students who are found in violation of Residence Student Services or University alcohol policy.
+- ▶ Choices I: Choices I: Choices I is a specialized program for students who are found in violation of Residence Student Services or University alcohol policy.
 The program involves an individual substance screening and participation in two (2) psychoeducational groups. - Choices II: Choices II: Choices II is a specialized program for students who are found to be in violation of Residence Student Services or University alcohol policy for a second time.
 The requirements are an individual substance screening and participation in three (3) psycho-educational groups. - Alternatives: Alternatives is a specialized program for students who are found in violation of the Residence Student Services or University other drug policy.
-The requirements of the program are an individual substance screening and participation in a five (5) week psycho-educational groups.
+The requirements of the program are an individual substance screening and participation in a five (5) week psycho-educational groups. - Personalized Student Assessments: This assessment is by way of an on-line program entitled e-chug/e- toke and is free, anonymous and individualized to the participating student.
+Personal assessment is available to students at all Kean University locations.

-Section 2: Gender Based Harassment and Sexual Misconduct
+Section 2: Sexual Harassment and Misconduct